jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 <img src="./google_auth.png" alt="Favicon">
 <figcaption>Figure 3.
 What if you wanted data, but God said "Please log in using your Google Account". <br> A) Google Account Sign In pop-up <br>B) Error message when logging from a "robot" browser.</figcaption>

-If for some reason you needed to workaround this limitation, you could do so by creating a `profile` in your ("non-robotic") browser, and logging in to the website you want to access while your `profile` is enabled.
+If for some reason you needed to workaround this limitation, you could do so by creating a `profile` in your ("normal") browser, and while this `profile` is active you log in into the website restricted for "robots".

-By doing this, you make your `profile` 'remember you' (and your credentials), and the next time you use your `profile` from other devices or browsers, it will 'remember you' and not ask for credentials again.
+By doing this, you make your `profile` 'remember you' (and your "normal" credentials), and the next time you use your `profile` from other devices or browsers, it will 'remember you' and not ask for credentials again.

 We can pass this `profile` as an argument for the function `rsDriver()` when initiating your "robot" browser with Rselenium.